sekthor/latex-templates/latex.md

 Every document starts with a ```\documentclass{}```, that tells the compiler what kind of document, we want to create.
 The type goes into the curly braces.

+Before the curly braces you can set options that apply to your document.
+The font size for example.
+I usually put the ```a4paper``` option, as that is what my printer uses.

 ```latex
 % fist line of the document, regular font size is 12pt on a a4paper
 % we are writing an article